rust-lang/rust/text/0000-is-aligned-intrinsic.md

 [unresolved]: #unresolved-questions

 * produce a lint in case `sizeof<T>() % sizeof<U>() != 0` and in case the expansion
-  is not part of a monomorphisation, since in that case `alignto` is statically known to never be effective
+  is not part of a monomorphisation, since in that case `align_to` is statically known to never be effective